BrickmakersGmbH/AspSecurityHeaders/README.md

 ### Integration into DevOps Pipelines
-The integration into a DevOps Pipeline is fairly easy, as the package feed is available for the whole organization BRICKMAKERS, meaning that all out pipelines have implicit access to the feed.
+The integration into a DevOps Pipeline is fairly easy, as the package feed is available for the whole organization BRICKMAKERS, meaning that all our pipelines have implicit access to the feed.
 All you need to do is to tell the restore command to use the feed.
 When using the `DotNetCoreCLI@2` Task, this can be done as follows: